 Record with ActivePresenter

 Now, let’s come to the recording part in detail.
-Whether it’s a recording video demonstration or a software simulation, they share things in common during the recording phase:
+Whether it’s a recording video demonstration or a software simulation, they share things in common:

 Choose Capture Area